Felippefn/felippefn.github.io/README.md

 Website.

-Git flow:
+Git flow web1:

-fix: :wrench: "message" -> To fix some bug or tool.
+fix: :wrench: "message" -> To fix some bug or tool.\n
-feat: :fireworks: "message" -> To new features to our code.
+feat: :fireworks: "message" -> To new features to our code.\n
-warning: :siren: "message" -> For a huge change into our code.
+warning: :siren: "message" -> For a huge change into our code.\n
-clean: :broom: "message" -> Change code to a cleaner way to work.
+clean: :broom: "message" -> Change code to a cleaner way to work.\n